5 Days Helambu Trek

 Main bag for trekking gear

-It is always said to pack light while traveling; you should carry little clothes and accessories.
+It is always said to pack light while traveling.
+You should carry only a few clothes and accessories.
 Here are some basic things that you can bring along on this trek.

 • Bandana